icinganalysis/icinganalysis.github.io/content/datassistant.md

 by the use of Microsoft Access;
 >2) Enhanced error handling;
 >3) Enhanced database security;
->4) Implementation of an improved help system , including an electronically-accessible User’s Guide;
+>4) Implementation of an improved help system, including an electronically-accessible User’s Guide;
 >5) Incorporation of user-requested enhancements, such as the ability to overlay two user-selected images, or the addition of selected fields to the database; and
 >6) Integration of the IceVal system into the GlennICE framework.